BND Hamburger Icon

 3. Decide on an annual or monthly term.

-COVID-19 forced many organizations to embrace the tools needed for remote work, such as remote access software.
-If you have now permanently committed to hybrid or fully remote setups, you may feel comfortable signing an annual contract.
+If your organization is permanently hybrid or remote, you may feel comfortable signing an annual contract.
 However, if you’re unsure whether you will continue to have a distributed workforce or expect virtual employees to be back in the office in the relatively near future, you’ll likely want to limit your search to companies that offer monthly subscription options, which are typically priced a bit higher than the annual equivalent.

 In other words, while annual agreements can save you money, you may not appreciate being locked into a year-long contract if it’s unclear how, and where, your company will operate going forward.
 Monthly terms allow more flexibility.